mjkaul/Learning_AI/bibliography.md

 # Bibliography - books, essays, sites, & learning resources

-All free, mostly free, or at least partly free.
+Probably around half of these are free.
+But if you're serious about learning, be serious about investing something in your learning.
+If you're like me, it will help you take your learning project more seriously.

 Reach out if you have ideas for things to add.

-Obviously don't feel compelled to buy the books or pay for courses.
-Find free alternatives elsewhere; just make sure you cover the same concepts and get somewhere close to the same results in the end.

 ### TBD